 Rotator Cuff Tendinopathy

-Rotator cuff tendinopathy is a common shoulder overuse injury that is commonly seen in musicians.
+Rotator cuff tendinopathy is a common shoulder overuse injury, frequently seen in musicians.

 Related Practitioners